How to Look Great in Photos

 But you can up the odds of a frame-worthy photograph by following these tips, look great in photos –

 Your mama was right.
 Stand up straight, shoulders back, chest out.
-Stand at a slight angle so that one shoulder is closer to the camera.
+Hold at a slight angle so that one shoulder is closer to the camera.

 A straight shot is boring and rarely flatters.
 Turn your face sideways about a quarter to a third turn, and then look at the camera with a little head tilt.
 This seems to have a slimming effect on the face as well since the viewer’s eye travels vertically.
 Check out the photos in the business section to get ideas for how to turn your head and angle your chin.
 Practice seeing which side you feel is best.